urbit/urbit.org/content/using/install.md

 ***

 **Planets** are scarce (this prevents spamming, among other things) and usually require a price to acquire.
-As plans for Urbit come to fruition, most people will use these.
+This is the recommended way to run Urbit, but it's a bit more involved.

 A planet name looks like `~sampel-palnet`.